 eBay spent more than $1.3 billion on advertising during fiscal 2014.

 eBay’s revenue increased by 12% in fiscal 2014 compared to 2013, from $16 billion up to $17.9 billion, driven primarily by increases in net revenues from each of company’s business segments.
-Marketplaces segment revenues increased some $756 million, or 11%.
-Its Payments segment revenues increased $1.2 billion, or 26%.
-The GSI segment (acquired on June 17, 2011) reported revenue of $1.1 billion for fiscal 2012.
+Marketplaces segment revenues increased some $175 million, or 12%.
+Its Payments segment revenues increased $437 million, or 16%.

-Even with the increased revenue the company’s profits declined by 98% in fiscal 2014 compared to the prior period, from $2.86 billion down to just $46 million, due to increased operating cost which includes sales and marketing, product development, and other administrative expenses.
+Even with the increased revenue the company’s profits declined by 98% in fiscal 2014 compared to the prior period, from $2.86 billion down to just $46 million, due to increased operating costs which includes tax liabilities, sales and marketing, product development, and other administrative expenses.
 In fiscal 2014, cash generated by operating activities increased compared to 2013 even with the dip in net income.